Bedtime yoga for deep sleep

 Not being able to sleep is frustrating, at best, and at worst can cause debilitating daytime fatigue, irritability, depression, anxiety, or tension headaches.
 Poor sleep can take away from your ability to focus and function at your job or at school during the day.
 And can make it harder to be present with friends and family.
 If long term insomnia goes untreated it can lead to more serious health conditions.

 Many people who struggle with sleep do just that, struggle.
 Their problem might not be serious enough to see a specialist or they might try to use over the counter medication for temporary relief.
-I myself was on sleep medication for many years to try to treat the problem, without ever understanding the root of it.
+I was on sleep medication for many years to try to treat the problem, without ever understanding the root of it.
 My doctor prescribed me medication after medication, none of which had a lasting effect.
 My pharmacist looked at me with worry every time she handed over a new prescription, warning me that these pills aren't meant for long-term use.
 But at the time, I felt like I had no other options.
 It took years before I started learning more about what caused my insomnia, and how yoga and meditation could help me manage that insomnia to finally get the sleep I needed.

 In this article, I'll explain my findings on why it's often so hard to get to sleep, and how you can use yoga for deep sleep.

-What is causing poor sleep?
+What causes poor sleep?

 I didn’t understand why I couldn’t fall asleep, and neither could my doctor.
-It took years of studying and self-practice to finally figure out what was going on with me and how I could help myself.
+It took years of studying and observation to figure out what was going on with me and how I could help myself.
 I was experiencing what is common in insomniacs: hyper-arousal before bed.
 I was tired all day, so this news came as a shock to me!
 But I've learned that arousal and stress can come in many different forms.

 The potential causes of insomnia and hyper-arousal vary, but at the top of the list is stress.
 Other causes may include prescription and over the counter medications, caffeine, nicotine and alcohol, medical conditions such as chronic pain, breathing difficulties or frequent urination (just to name a few), changes in your environment or work schedule, poor sleep habits, eating too late in day and too much, and worry about falling asleep.